jmeirow/command_post/README.md

 *  A module (Identity) the provides an identity to the object so that it may be persisted and retrieved later by its 'aggregate_id'.
 *  A fully-integrated 'at the core' event-sourcing mechanism.
 Objects are not saved to the database until their 'change events' are first recorded to an event store.
 A single table (aggregate_events) holds every event that ever occurred to every object.
 It is relatively easy to picture the entire system as it appeared at a point in time.
 This will be even easier in future versions of CommandPost.
 *  Say goodbye to database migrations.
-Two tables store all your objects.
+Three tables store all your objects.
 Development cycles become more nimble without the "friction" of keeping changes consistent between the code and a database.
 Simply add a new
    'field' to your class and it's done.
 *  Retrieves fully populated domain objects from the database.
 Application code does not own the step of wrangling hash-data into a business object.
 CommandPost does it for you.
 In fact, it's through your domain object declaration that CommandPost even knows how to populate the hashes that eventually stored as JSON.